 The form of addiction most overtly synonymous with the term is substance addiction, of which 40 million Americans - or 1 in 7 - suffer from.
 For these individuals, self-medicating with alcohol, opiates, or other substances or behavioral patterns inevitably evolves into dependencies on these chemicals or actions.
 Furthermore, substance use and addiction can exacerbate underlying mental health issues, creating a vicious cycle.

 While a unified theory of addiction seems curiously seductive, it lacks utility.
 There are most certainly common features and neurobiological processes across the forms addiction can take, and yet we cannot reduce human beings to their neurochemistry.
 The variables for those afflicted are many and as unique as the lives themselves.
-Genetics, biology and psychology; unique upbringings and family dynamics; and access to education and community structures and support - or lack thereof - all play a role in when, how and why those predisposed - but not necessarily predetermined - to the disease may or may not become enthralled.
-They also affect these individual’s access to opportunities for recovery and, ultimately, redemption.
+Genetics, biology and psychology; family dynamics and structure; and access to education and community support - or a lack thereof - all play a role in when, how and why those predisposed - but not necessarily predetermined - to mental illness and addiction may or may not become enthralled.

-In an effort to better understand addiction as a biological and emotional affliction and to explore the multitude of ways it can manifest for millions of individuals across the United States, 1 IN 7 weaves one man’s personal struggles with depression and addiction and his experiences as a recovering alcoholic and substance abuser - explored over the course of his cross-country run from New York to Seattle - with the lives, stories and circumstances of a range of other Americans living with or affected by the disease.
+In an effort to better understand addiction as a biological and emotional affliction and to explore the multitude of ways it can manifest for millions of individuals across the United States, 1 IN 7 weaves together the lives, stories and circumstances of a range of Americans living with or affected by addiction.